oriarh/Weather-Dashboard/README.md

 This web app was built using HTML and CSS, Bootstrap & JQuery.

 ## Credits
-UC Berkeley Extension Instructional Staff
+UC Berkeley Extension Instructional Staff/
-Google Fonts
 Bootstrap CDN

 ## License